noxiryma/pp2_js_rpsls/README.md

 ![Start game](assets/images/readme_images/start_game.webp)

-I decided to include this function after initially creating the game page as an external game.html file and looking other example game websites I realised it was cleaner and would allow me to use more Javascript features to have everything on one page.
+I decided to include this function after initially creating the game page as an external game.html file and looking at other example game websites I realised it was cleaner and would allow me to use more Javascript features to have everything on one page.
 I also wanted the home page to look clean and not messy with the game underneath.

 ### Rounds